How To Avoid New USSD Charges By Nigerian Banks

 "By the time you live your money inside these banks, you can't withdraw the same amount again.
 Every month, N1,800 is at least deducted from my account because of the rate of transaction," another Lagos based business woman says.

-Online banking platforms generate account number for customers after downloading the App, you can save for interest weekly, monthly or as at when you’re ready.
+Online banking platforms generate account number for customers after downloading the App, you can save for interest weekly, monthly or as at when you're ready.
 Customers can earn more money by just saving and with much higher interest than traditional financial institutions.
 Asides from the payment of bills and airtime, customers also get to borrow loans.
 For once, Nigerians can put money in a bank and not worry over getting sliced.
-Even these days, every Kobo counts.
+Even these days, every Kobo counts.©Standard Gazette, 2021.
+Unauthorized use and/or duplication of this material without express and written permission from this site’s publisher is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Standard Gazette with appropriate and specific direction to the original content.